Keynote Speakers

 Carolin Amlinger

-Carolin Amlinger is a sociologist of literature and research associate at the Department of Linguistics and Literary Studies at the University of Basel.
+Carolin Amlinger leads the research project "Reading: Taste and Social Boundaries" at the University of Basel.
 Her work spans 19th and 20th century continental philosophy, with a particular focus on a number of contemporary issues and trends - such as the post-truth crisis, authoritarianism, and speculative realism.
 In 2022, she was awarded the Dissertationspreis of the University of Darmstadt for her doctoral thesis Writing: A Sociology of Literary Work (2021).
 Her next book, Offended Freedom: Aspects of Libertarian Authoritarianism, was then nominated for the 2023 Prize of the Leipzig Book Fair.
 Her other published works include The Inverted Truth.
 On the Relationship between Ideology and Truth (2014).
 In 2023 she was awarded the Young Thinker Award by the magazine politik & kommunikation.
 Amlinger’s current project is titled “Literacy: Aesthetic Classifications and Social Classes.”
+Her book Destructive Desire: Elements of Democratic Fascism (co-authored with Oliver Nachtwey) will be published in fall 2025.